jaredkrinke/md2blog/content/index.md

 * **Syntax highlighting** is automatically added to code blocks
 * An [Atom](https://validator.w3.org/feed/docs/atom.html) feed is automatically generated

-Note that "zero configuration" implies that md2blog is highly opinionated, to the point that there are no options to configure. **Instead of fiddling with options and themes, your focus is strictly on writing and publishing content.**
+Note that "zero configuration" implies that md2blog is highly opinionated, to the point that there are (almost) no options to configure. **Instead of fiddling with options and themes, your focus is strictly on writing and publishing content.**

 # Interested?
 If you've got [Node and NPM](https://nodejs.org/en/download/) installed already, here's how to get started: